wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 that since there are only a few exceptions expected, the number of elements in the list is supposed to be small, and hence data hazards will not significantly affect performance.

+Random accesses on the compressed array does not require decoding the entire array.
+Instead, the access can just read the code word at the given offset, and then add it with the chunk's base value.
+To deal with exceptions, the operation also leverages the entry point section at the beginning of the header.
+The entry point section is searched linearly for the maximum exception index smaller than or equal to the requested index.
+Then the operation follows the delta-compressed linked list, until an element whose index is larger than or equal to the requested index is reached.